RegisSlim/LightRegionsRider/README.md

 ## What is Light Regions?

-Light Regions is a powerful optimization tool for real-time lights.
-Light Regions is intended for use with HDRP but supports URP as well.
+Light Regions is a powerful optimization tool for real-time lights built for HDRP & URP.

 ## How does it work?